SimonC22/first_app/README.md

 == README

-# Ruby on Rails Tutorial: first application
+# Ruby on Rails Tutorial: first SC application

 This is the first application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.org/)